Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-Error correction proceeds by measuring the error syndrome ${\bf s}$ which are the $\pm 1$ eigenvalues of the generators of $\calS$.
-As we mentioned in Section \ref{sec:stabform} this syndrome will not point to a unique Pauli error but an {\em equivalent class of errors}.
-This class is a coset $E \calS$ of the group ${\cal S}$ in $\calP_n$, where $E=E(\bf s)$ is an error which is consistent with the syndrome ${\bf s}$.
-We can denote the coset as $[E]=E\calS$ with coset representative $E$ \footnote{Note that left and right cosets are the same modulo trivial errors proportional to $I$.} and associate a total probability ${\rm Prob}([E])=\sum_{s \in S} {\rm Prob}(Es)$ with the coset depending on some error model which assigns a probability ${\rm Prob}(P)$ to every Pauli operator $P \in \calP_n$.
-If the syndrome is consistent with $[E]$ it is also consistent with $[E \overline{P}]$ where $\overline{P}$ is any logical operator (as the logical operators commute with $\calS$).
+Error correction proceeds by measuring the error syndrome ${\bf s}$ which is a vector of $\pm 1$ eigenvalues of the generators of $\calS$.
+As we mentioned in Section \ref{sec:stabform} this syndrome will not point to a unique Pauli error but all $E'=E P$ where $P \in {\cal C}({\cal S})$ give rise to the same syndrome.
+Let us now describe the formal procedure of decoding.

+We can define an {\em equivalence class of errors} $[E]$ consisting of errors $E'=E P$ where $P \in \calS$, that is, elements in $[E]$ are related to $E$ by a (trivially-acting) element in the stabilizer group \footnote{[E] is a coset of the group ${\cal S}$ in $\calP_n$.
+Note that left and right cosets are the same modulo trivial errors proportional to $I$.}.
+If error $E$ occurs and we decide to correct this error by applying $E'$, the sequence $E E' \in \calS$ has been applied to the codeword leaving it unchanged.
+We can associate a total error probability with such class, ${\rm Prob}([E])=\sum_{s \in S} {\rm Prob}(Es)$, depending on some error model which assigns a probability ${\rm Prob}(P)$ to every Pauli operator $P \in \calP_n$.
+Given an error $E$ and a syndrome, one can similarly define a discrete number of classes $[E \overline{P}]$ where the logicals $\overline{P}\in {\cal C}(\calS)\backslash \calS$.

+The procedure which maximizes the success probability of reversing the error while making no logical error is called {\em maximum likelihood decoding}.
+Given a syndrome ${\bf s}$ and some error $E(\bf s)$ which is consistent with the syndrome, a maximum likelihood decoder compares the values of ${\rm Prob}([E \overline{P}])$ for the various $\overline{P}$ and chooses the one with maximal value pointing to some $\overline{P}$.
+Then it applies the corrective operator $E \overline{P}$ which is by definition the most likely correction.